-General Things To Consider When Looking At Different Masts:
+General Things To Remember When Looking At Different Masts

 Length: Shorter masts are more comfortable to learn on.
-More extended options help experienced riders have increased time to make corrections, aid in pumping, and improve the ride in choppy conditions.
+More extended options aid experienced riders with increased time to make corrections, help in pumping, and improve the ride in choppy conditions.

-- The Track Mount System is made up of two long boxes mounted 90mm apart, 45mm to the left, and right of the center of the board.
+The track mount system is made up of two long boxes mounted 90mm apart, 45mm to the left and right of the center of the board.
 The boxes vary in length from 10" to as long as 15".
-Track mount systems are designed to be used with plate foils.
-The plate system installs in the tracks with four specialized track nuts.
+Track mount systems are designed to be used with plate foils, and the plate system installs on the tracks with four specialized track nuts.
 The track nuts allow the plate system to slide forward and backward, to adjust the foil mount position on the board.

-- The Tuttle Box and track systems have positive and negative arguments made for both options.
-We go into more detail on these differences in another post.
-For the sake of assisting in mast selection, you want to make sure you know which system your board has so that you can get the right mast for it.
+You want to make sure you know which system your board has so that you can get the correct mast for it.

-One thing to remember when using a plate adapter is that the mast length will longer.
-The GoFoil Plate adapter, for instance, increases your mast height an additional 2.75".
-You can use this to make your 24.5" and 29.5" mast taller if added length is your goal.
+When using a plate adapter, remember that the mast length will be longer with the adapter installed.
+The GoFoil Plate adapter, for instance, increases your mast height by an additional 2.75".
+You can use this to make your 29.5", 36.5 & 40" tuttle mast taller if the added length is your goal.

-The goal of this post is to outline the common questions we get in regards to the GoFoil mast system.
+The goal of this guide is to outline the common questions we get regarding the GoFoil mast system.
 You've got some great options when it comes to building your perfect foil system on the GoFoil platform.
-Please check out our other articles that address an array of different topics about GoFoils hydrofoil products in our Gear Guides.
+Check out our other articles that address an array of different topics about GoFoils hydrofoil products in our Gear Guides.